-O. Stage 2 Audit-GMCS conducts a Stage 2 audit to evaluate the effectiveness of the client's management system.
+- O. Stage 2 Audit-GMCS conducts a Stage 2 audit to evaluate the effectiveness of the client's management system.
 Stage 2 audits take place onsite at the client's facility.
-The following items are assessed at a minimum:

-a) information and evidence about conformity to all requirements of the applicable management system standard or other normative document;

-b) performance monitoring, measuring, reporting and reviewing against key performance objectives and targets (consistent with the expectations in the applicable management system standard or other normative document);

-c) the client's management system and performance as regards legal compliance;

-d) operational control of the client's processes;

-e) internal auditing and management review;

-f) management responsibility for the client's policies.

-g) links between the normative requirements, policy, performance objectives and targets (consistent with the expectations in the applicable management system standard or other normative document), any applicable legal requirements, responsibilities, competence of personnel, operations, procedures, performance data and internal audit findings and conclusions.
+The timeframe between Stage 1 and 2 shall not exceed six (6) months.
+If this timeframe is exceeded, the Stage 1 audit shall be repeated.
+The following items are assessed at a minimum: - a) information and evidence about conformity to all requirements of the applicable management system standard or other normative document; - b) performance monitoring, measuring, reporting and reviewing against key performance objectives and targets (consistent with the expectations in the applicable management system standard or other normative document); - c) the client's management system and performance as regards legal compliance; - d) operational control of the client's processes; - e) internal auditing and management review; - f) management responsibility for the client's policies. - g) links between the normative requirements, policy, performance objectives and targets (consistent with the expectations in the applicable management system standard or other normative document), any applicable legal requirements, responsibilities, competence of personnel, operations, procedures, performance data and internal audit findings and conclusions.